integreat-io/integreat/README.md

 an authorization rule.
 In a way, you can say that `all` is an authorization rule, but it allows anybody to access the data, even the unauthenticated.

-The last of the simpler access types, is `none`, which will simly give no one access, no matter who they are.
+On the other end of the spectrum, `none` will allow no one to access data cast to this schema, no matter who they are.

 For a more fine-grained rules, set `access` to an access definition.

 ## Service definitions

-Service definitions are at the core of Integreat, as they define the services to fetch data from, how to map this data to a set of items to make available through Integreat's data api, and how to send data back to the service.
+Service definitions are at the core of Integreat, as they define the services to fetch data from, how to mutate this data to schemas, and how to send data back to the service.

-A service definition object defines the adapter, any authentication method, the endpoints for fetching from and sending to the service, and mappings to the supported schemas (attributes and relationships):
+A service definition object includes the transporter id, adapter ids, any authentication method, the endpoints for fetching from and sending to the service, mutations that data to all endpoints will pass through, and options for transporters, adapters, etc.

 ```
 {
   id: <string>,
+  transporter: <string>,
-  adapter: <string>,
+  adatpers: [<string>, <string>, ...],
   auth: <auth id>,
   meta: <type id>,
   options: {...},
+  mutation: <mutation pipeline>,
   endpoints: [
     <endpoint definition>,
     ...
-  ],
-  mappings: {
-    <schema id>: <mapping definition | mapping id>,
-    ...
-  }
+  ]
 }
 ```